Looking for the tutorial that actually works? Here’s the one!

 Now open your browser on Mac and type https://homestead.app

-You will get fancy welcome screen of Laravel 5.
+You will see a fancy welcome screen of Laravel 5.

-By the way, take a look inside Projects folder on your Mac.
-You will find laravel subfolder there.
+By the way, take a look inside the Projects folder on your Mac.
+You will find the laravel subfolder there.

 If you want to use Lumen, just get out of vagrant virtual machine (exit ssh) and install Lumen using composer:

 SSH again into running Homestead virtual machine and create Lumen installation in Projects directory:

 To add the Lumen site, just edit Homestead.yaml (homestead edit) and add new site into -sites: section of this configuration file.

 --- ip: "192.168.10.10"

 - map: ~/Projects to: /home/vagrant/Projects